maurosorrentino/ECS-HA-website/README.md

 This directory must be run manually once before using the GitHub pipelines.
 After bootstrap, all other Terraform operations are automated via CI/CD.

+⚠️ Security Note:
+When the repository was made public, all GitHub Actions IAM permissions were revoked to prevent unauthorized access to AWS.
+From this point onward, Terraform is executed manually via the terminal to maintain full security control.

 2. Pipelines
 ✅ Pipeline 1 – Infrastructure Deployment (infrastructure_pipeline.yml)